mbreit/dokku-monit/README.md

 This keeps the Monit configuration but disables the check with Monit.

-To show the apps Monit status, run one of:
+To show the Monit status, run one of:

 ```shell
 dokku monit:status myapp